releasetools/cli/README.md

 # and verify you have sourced the correct version
 releasetools::version # should output v0.0.3

+# you can also check the final install location
+releasetools::install_location
 ```

 You can now use the provided tools.